Have you experienced trials in life? Are you going through one right now?

 God uses our trials to teach us lessons, grow our faith, and draw us closer to Him

 We have two choices when trials come.
-We can learn the lesson and grow and become stronger from it.
+First, we can learn the lesson and grow and become stronger from it.

-That parent who was really a terrible parent and never made you feel loved and wanted.
+That parent was really a terrible parent and never made you feel loved and wanted.

-The boyfriend who told you everything you ever wanted to hear only to use you and seemingly throw you away like trash.
+The boyfriend who told you everything you ever wanted to hear only used you and seemingly threw you away like trash.

 The friend who lied to you and betrayed your trust.

 The list goes on and on and on.
 We all have the “what ifs” and “if only.”

 What would my life be like now if I had married someone else?

 If only my mother/father had really loved me like they should have, then I could have a loving relationship with someone.